|

 The “effective” interest rate is the interest paid on the debt-funded part of the purchase price plus the interest forgone on the remainder, all divided by the price.

-In the case of an improved property (e.g. a property including a building), g is adjusted to account for depreciation/maintenance of the improvements, and τ, as defined here, is expressed in terms of the improved value (even if the rate defined by legislation is levied on the land value alone — as it should be, to avoid penalizing construction).
+In the case of an improved property (e.g. a property including a building), g accounts for depreciation of the improvements, and τ, as defined here, is expressed in terms of the improved value (even if the rate defined by legislation is levied on the land value alone — as it should be, to avoid penalizing construction).
+Any maintenance costs can be notionally included in τ.

 The applicable appreciation rate is that of a fixed address — not to be confused with that of the average property or the median property.
 As cities grow, average and median properties move further from city centres, so that their prices do not grow as fast as those of particular properties.